GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-25-09-boot-patch.md

 The generated documentation example can be found committed in the [api-docs.yaml](api/api-docs.yaml) file.

 The [JsonPatchUpdate.java](https://github.com/GaetanoPiazzolla/spring-boot-patch/blob/master/src/main/java/gae/piaz/jsonpatch/service/core/JsonPatchUpdate.java) annotation documents the endpoints.
 Using the annotation parameters, we can specify the path allowed in the JSON Patch operation.

-E.g:
+E.g.:

 ```java
 @JsonPatchUpdate(